lordshisho/bootymapper/README.md

 `-v` increases the verbosity level of bootymapper.
 Any informative messages are not printed to stdout.

-`-d` sets the data file that bootymapper will send on a successful connection.
-A basic HTTP request is included in `request`.
-This is required.

 `-s` sets the string bootymapper will search for.
 The default is to not search for anything and return all responses.

 `-f` allows you to set the output to the resulting IP or the IP and the contents of a response.
 The default is to print IP and contents.

+`-p` sets the destination port where the request is sent.
+This is required.

+`-d` sets the data file that bootymapper will send on a successful connection.
+A basic HTTP request is included in `request`.
+This is required.

 `-m` sets the max read size of a single socket.
 The default is 1 megabyte or 1048576 bytes.